Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

 \subsection{Attack Detection and Mitigation}

-We evaluate Blacklight's detection rate by implementing and performing each of the five black-box attacks against each classification model.
-For each attack and task combination, we run 100 iterations of each attack (50 for \imagenet).
-Each attack iteration selects a random image from the test dataset as source image of the attack $x_0$, and a random incorrect label as the misclassification target label.
-Three attacks (NES - Label Only, Boundary and HSJA) require an image from the target label to perform the attack, and we select a random image belonging to the target label for that purpose.
+We evaluate Blacklight's detection rate by implementing and performing each of the eight black-box attacks against each classification model.
+For each attack and task combination, we run 1000 instances of the attack (500 for \imagenet).
+Each attack instance selects a random image from the test dataset as source image of the attack ($x_0$), and a random incorrect label as the misclassification target label.

 The results for all attacks are listed in Table~\ref{table:results}.
-First, we note that the attacks varied {\em significantly} on speed of convergence (\# of queries before it produced an adversarial example $x_n$).
-Many attacks failed to converge even after generating 100,000 queries.
-We performed additional tests, and for some attack types (particularly NES-Label Only and attacks on MNIST), increasing the query limit beyond 100K produced diminishing returns on attacks completed.
-In other words, the large majority of attacks that did not complete in 100K queries, still did not complete given 200K or 300K queries.
-To characterize the length of these attacks (many of which are unbounded), we show the median in numbers of queries to completion in the last column of Table~\ref{table:results} (Median Queries).
-We see that for most attacks, the median attack took between several hundred to tens of thousands of queries to complete.
+As reference, the last two columns report the performance of these attacks {\em without} the Blacklight defense, in terms of attack success rate and the speed of convergence (\# of queries before successfully producing an adversarial example).
+We see that recent attacks, especially HSJA, QEBA, SurFree, Policy-Driven, are highly successful in absence of Blacklight.
+Boundary and NES-LO take the longest time to converge.
+Some attack instances do fail to converge even after generating 100k queries (e.g., less than 50\% of NES-LO complete in 100K queries for MNIST, GTSRB and ImageNet).
+Most of them remain unsuccessful even when increasing the query bound to 300k.
+Overall, a successful attack takes several thousands to tens of thousands of queries to complete.

-We summarize key results from Blacklight's detection.
-First, Blacklight detects all attacks on all models in progress (Attack detection rate is 100\% for all tests).
-Second, detection coverage is extremely high: Blacklight detects more than 96\% of all attack queries, except on the Boundary attack, whose algorithm converges to the adversarial example very slowly\footnote{We note that Boundary and NES-LO take the longest time to converge.
-Less than 50\% of NES-LO complete in 100K queries for MNIST, GTSRB and ImageNet.}.
-Third, Blacklight detect a new attack very quickly, often after a handful of (2--6) queries (again, more queries required for Boundary because it converges slower).
-In all cases, Blacklight detects an attack in less than 1\% of the queries it takes for the median attack to complete.
+Next, we summarize key results on Blacklight's attack detection (as shown by column 3-5 in Table~\ref{table:results}).
+We see that the attack detection rate remains 100\% for all attack instances, indicating that Blacklight detects {\em all} attacks on all models in progress.
+The detection coverage is also extremely high -- Blacklight detects more than 96\% of all attack queries, except on the Boundary attack.
+Another key observation is that Blacklight detects a new attack instance very quickly, often after a handful of 2--8 queries (again, more queries required for Boundary because it converges slower).
+In all cases, Blacklight detects an attack in less than 1\% of the average number of queries required to complete the attack.